Enedis-OSS/mocha-xray-reporter/CONTRIBUTING.md

 ## How to edit the tests

 To add/edit some tests, you'll have to edit the expected_xray.json file as well to match the expected behaviour.
 Some fields are not expected with their exact values for the following reasons :

 - Dates fields (like "start" and "finish") : The are fields with "{{DATE}}" in the expected file simply because we can't anticipate the real date in the final file
 - "data" fields should contain "{{DATA}}" : base64 encoding are not the same between Windows and Linux, so it's complicated to make them both work on the same expected file
 - "actualResult" should be trimmed off before "Duration:X" : Duration will not be the same each job.
 Plus, Linux env seems to have access to test code when it's skipped.
 Windows does not.

 ## Format

 We lean on prettier to format our code :

 - https://www.jetbrains.com/help/idea/prettier.html On Visual Code studio
 - https://www.digitalocean.com/community/tutorials/how-to-format-code-with-prettier-in-visual-studio-code-fr

+# Workflow

+The development workflow is set on rebase-merge method.
+A branch must be rebased on the last version of main branch to be merged.

+We use https://github.com/phips28/gh-action-bump-version to automatically version, package and publish each commit made on the main branch